Skip to main content

 Constitutional (germline) testing

-Constitutional (germline) genomic testing of the CDH1 gene should be undertaken in an individual with diffuse (rather than intestinal subtype) gastric cancer in the following circumstances:
+Constitutional (germline) genomic testing of the CDH1 and CTNNA1 genes should be undertaken in an individual with diffuse (rather than intestinal subtype) gastric cancer in the following circumstances:

-• double primary diffuse gastric cancer and lobular breast cancer (both <70 years); or
+• Double primary diffuse gastric cancer and lobular breast cancer (both <70 years).

-• ≥1 FDR/SDR with diffuse gastric cancer at any age;
+• Diffuse gastric cancer and ≥1 first- or second-degree relative with diffuse gastric cancer at any age.

-• Patients presenting at a young age with intestinal-type gastric cancer with a family history of the disease may be classified as having familial intestinal gastric cancer.
+Patients presenting at a young age with intestinal-type gastric cancer with a family history of the disease may be classified as having familial intestinal gastric cancer, the genetic basis of which is different from that of diffuse gastric cancer.

 • Any patient presenting with a Lynch syndrome-related cancer (including gastric cancer) <50 years meets the criteria for inherited mismatch-repair (MMR) deficiency testing (R210 inherited MMR deficiency (Lynch syndrome)).